Does Foreign Debt Contribute to Economic Growth?: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:growth-debt} describes the panel data and reports the results of the baseline model.
+Section \ref{sec:growth-debt} describes the panel data and reports the main results.
+Section \ref{sec:mechanism} shows the contribution of foreign debt to economic growth in OECD and non-OECD countries.
 Section \ref{sec:investment} investigates the investment channel and Section \ref{sec:dynamic-effects} the dynamic effects of foreign debt.
-Section \ref{sec:mechanism} relates our findings to upstream capital flows and global imbalances.
 Section \ref{sec:conclusion} concludes.